Before Visiting Turkey Tips

 You’ll often find cats in shop windows, soaking up the sun.

-For the animal lovers you will love that as you wander the streets in Turkey, you will see so many stray animals.
+For the animal lovers you will love seeing so many animals as you wander the streets in Turkey.
+They are often very well taken care of by the locals.

-Because Turks believe animals hold an inherent value as Muhammed did, they often care very well for animals.
+Because Turks believe animals hold an inherent value, as Muhammed did, they often care for animals quite well.

 They provide temporary shelters and put out food often for them.
-The dogs, though massive, are surprisingly docile.
+The dogs, though massive, are surprisingly docile and rarely bark.

 I have only ever seen them barking at those who are picking up recycling, oddly enough.